Contrasting BGC Partners (BGCP) & Its Competitors

 BGC Partners (NASDAQ: BGCP) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare BGC Partners to related businesses based on the strength of its earnings, risk, institutional ownership, dividends, profitability, analyst recommendations and valuation.
+We will compare BGC Partners to related businesses based on the strength of its earnings, profitability, valuation, analyst recommendations, dividends, institutional ownership and risk.

+BGC Partners has a beta of 1.76, suggesting that its share price is 76% more volatile than the S&P 500.
+Comparatively, BGC Partners’ rivals have a beta of 0.46, suggesting that their average share price is 54% less volatile than the S&P 500.

 Analyst Recommendations

-This is a breakdown of recent recommendations for BGC Partners and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for BGC Partners and its rivals, as reported by MarketBeat.

 |Sell Ratings